 My experience is that a finished project never looks any better than the quality of the materials, tools and skills put into it.

 I find it easiest to stand while doing most of my cutting and preparation.
 For this reason I have a high, very solid timber work surface (91 cm from the floor), covered a large artist's cutting board (marked with grids and angles).
 When I'm stitching I cover this with a clean old blanket so as to protect the surface of the leather.
 I also have several very bright lights (from different angles) so that I can see and work very precisely.
 The work surface needed for most leatherwork can be surprisingly small.
-Mine is 100cm x 60cm and more than big enough for my needs and all my tools in racks at the back.
+Mine is 100cm x 60cm and more than big enough for my needs and all my tools are in racks at the back.
 Part of this surface is taken up by a Dremel 4000 rotary tool (mounted on a Dremel drill press) which saves a lot of time in finishing edges, polishing brass fittings and keeping tools sharp.

 Until leather has been treated and polished it's extremely sensitive to cuts, scratches and stains (just like human skin).
-This is especially so when leather is damp which it needs to be when you want it to take up a particular form or you need it to receive your maker's stamp.
+This is especially so when leather is damp which it needs to be when you want it to take up a particular form or to receive your maker's stamp.
 The blanket greatly reduces the risk of damage.
 In fact, leather is so vulnerable to nicks and blemishes that I keep my finger-nails well trimmed and try never leave anything metallic or sharp on the work surface.
 I also do any messy and risky work (dyeing/staining, stamping, punching, fat treating, wax polishing, etc) on a separate work surface.